 3. Submit your application

-Send your completed application form, along with all the documents on the checklist, to one of these addresses:
+Send your completed application form, along with all the documents on the checklist, by mail or courier.

 Case Processing Centre—Sydney